nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 <img src="images/build/condition_basic_structure.png" style="width:100%;max-width: 100%;">

-Each condition in the list will use the FHIR list resource Flag element to indicate the context of the condition (For example primary, secondary etc).
+Each condition in the list will use the FHIR list Resource Flag element to indicate the context of the condition (For example primary, secondary etc).

 **Important Note - The value set for the condition list flag element is currently under review and subject to change.**